Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 response = model.generate(context)

-Result: 83% of context is cached, reducing cost by ~75% across all users.
+With this setup, 83% of your context is cached, cutting costs by about 75% across all users.

 Provider-Specific Tips